sonnv1912/react-motion-modal/README.md

 - Great for complex apps requiring nested or dynamic modal stacks

 ---
-Made with ❤️ by react-animated-modal.
+Made with ❤️ by @sonnv1912/react-animated-modal.